What Can You Do With An MA/MFT-PCC Degree?

 Saybrook’s MA/MFT-PCC program is designed to encourage outreach to communities with traditional and shifting definitions of family and gender roles in multiple cultural and social contexts.
 MA/MFT-PCC students develop clinical skills to work with diverse populations to support capacities toward healing and meaningful life changes.

 - understanding of clinical theory and applications and relevant issues in professional practice

 - personal and professional development

 - proficiency in addressing issues in diversity.

-A diverse field of career opportunities exists for licensed practitioners in Marriage & Family Therapy/Professional Clinical Counseling.
-In addition to independent practice, our graduates are working in nonprofit service centers, substance recovery centers, domestic violence centers, hospice outreach, adoption and foster transitional care, hospitals and ambulatory care, and anywhere and everywhere that reaches the populations they are passionate about supporting.
+Licensed practitioners in Marriage & Family Therapy/Professional Clinical Counseling have many career opportunities.
+In addition to independent practice, our graduates work in nonprofit service centers, substance recovery centers, domestic violence centers, hospice outreach, adoption and foster transitional care, hospitals and ambulatory care, and anywhere and everywhere that reaches the populations they are passionate about supporting.
 To find out more about these professional training opportunities, request information about our graduate degree programs today.

 - community health centers

 - substance abuse clinics and recovery treatment centers

 - non-profit organizations